DomEscobar/1000prototypes/README.md

 - **Share agents** you've created with the community
 - **Try different AI models** to see which works best for different tasks
 - **Save prototypes** you like to a gallery

-The community has built agents for e-commerce sites, portfolios, SaaS landing pages, blogs, interactive experiences, and mobile apps.
-Check out [1000prototypes.space](https://1000prototypes.space) to see what's possible.

 ## Getting Started